-Music and the radio is an important part of the driving experience.
+Music and the radio are an important part of the driving experience.
 More likely than not, the factory speakers on your car are not quite acceptable when you want to really get emerged in music in your car.

 These aftermarket speakers are designed to have plenty of highs mids and lows for you to fully enjoy when you crank up the sound.
 Also, the best car speaker systems out there will not have too much distortion or clipping when you turn the volume all the way up.

 What are the Best 6.5 Speakers for You?

 This number usually refers to the diameter of the speakers.
 For example, 6.5 inch speakers mean that the diameter of the speaker measures 6.5 inches long.
 How big is this compared to the rest of the speakers?

-On the other end, you have subwoofers, which can range from 8 inch to 15 inches and are meant to only play low range bass.
+On the other end, you have subwoofers, which can range from 8 inches to 15 inches and are meant to only play low-range bass.
 So as you can see, 6.5 inch speakers hit a sweet spot in the audio frequency range.
 It is not too big and not too small.
 It is designed to play highs, mids, and lows which is also why it is the most popular speaker size.

 These speakers are installed in different areas of your car to give a sort of surround sound feeling.
-A two part component system will have a tweeter and a mid ranged woofer.
-A three part component will have high range tweeter, a dedicated mid range speaker, and a subwoofer bass.
+A two-part component system will have a tweeter and a mid-range woofer.
+A three-part component will have high range tweeter, a dedicated mid-range speaker, and a subwoofer bass.

 Car Speaker Power Handling, Sensitivity, and Build Quality

 Once you have figured out speaker size and configuration, it is time to look at some other audio metrics.
 First and foremost, your car speakers will need to be able to handle the output that your head unit or external amp to sending out.

-Generally speaking without getting into too much details, higher wattage directly translates to higher max volume.
+Generally speaking without getting into too many details, higher wattage directly translates to higher max volume.
 RMS stands for Root Mean Square and is a measurement of how much the amplifier will put out per channel.
 You want to take into account the maximum RMS power handling.

 Good acoustics is in the fine details of the speakers such as the material used inside, the space between the materials, the design and layout of the material.
 Generally speaking, good build quality is much better than power handling or sensitivity.
-This is why you see expensive speakers with great brand names but low power settings.
+This is why you see expensive speakers with great brand names but low-power settings.